Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 $\gamma_{ij}$: Allows to put individual weights on the divergence between certain treatments i and j. </br>

 In addition to the gain, they also added a normalization factor.
 In the equation below it is given for KL-divergence and entropy.
 It is supposed to prevent bias towards test with high number of outcomes.
-Additionaly, it punishes uneven splits. </br>
+Additionally, it punishes uneven splits. </br>

 \begin{equation}